rgerio/nft-marketplace/README.md

 # Install dependencies
 pnpm i

-# Edit the ENV variable MARKETPLACE_CONTRACT_ADDRESS with the proper NFTMarketplace contract address you deployed
+# Copy the file .env.example to .env.local and replace the variables properly

 # Run the app
 pnpm dev